-Website Postings: The Secretary of State's website displays, among other things, campaign reports and statements filed by state general purpose committees that are required to file electronically.
-Local agencies also post campaign reports and statements, including those filed on paper, on the agency's website.
+Website Postings: The Secretary of State's website displays, among other things, campaign statements filed by state general purpose committees that are required to file electronically.
+Many local agencies also post campaign statements, even those filed on paper.
 A local agency with an approved electronic program must provide the campaign data available on the Internet in an easily understood format that provides the greatest public access.